Digital & Tech Glossary

 Amplitude

-A digital analytics platform specializing in product intelligence and behavioral analytics.
+A digital analytics platform specializing in product intelligence and behavioral analytics to optimize user experiences and drive growth.

 Analytics

-Collecting and analyzing data about user behavior and website performance.
+Collecting and analyzing data about user behavior and website performance to optimize marketing campaigns and improve user experience.

 Application Performance Monitoring

-Tools that track application performance and identify issues in real-time.
+Tools that track application performance and identify issues in real-time to prevent downtime and ensure optimal user experience across digital platforms.

 Atomic Design

-A methodology for building design systems by breaking interfaces into reusable components organized in a hierarchical structure.
+A methodology for building design systems by breaking interfaces into reusable components organized hierarchically, enabling consistent user experiences.

 Attribution Window

-The time period during which a conversion can be credited to a marketing touchpoint.
+The time period during which a conversion can be credited to a marketing touchpoint, crucial for measuring campaign ROI and budget allocation.

 Authentication Token

-A secure string that verifies a user's identity and authorizes access to protected resources.
+A secure string that verifies a user's identity and authorizes access to protected resources, enabling seamless logins across apps and websites.

 B